 Welcome and thank you!

 Your generous gift is already hard at work helping animals.
-Here are just a few of the ways that you are giving hope and creating happy endings for animals in B.C.
+Here are just a few ways you are giving hope and creating happy endings for animals in B.C.

 Your generosity will ensure that we are ready for the next emergency – no matter when it happens!